An appraiser performs an evaluation that produces an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Weaver Appraisal Group is always ready to address any concerns you might have about appraisals or real estate in Granville County.
+Weaver Appraisal Group is willing to talk to you about any inquiries you might have about appraisals in Granville County.

-Contact Weaver Appraisal Group today to see how we can help solve your valuation problems.
+Contact Weaver Appraisal Group today to learn how we can help solve your specific valuation problems.